 Circe Goddess of Sorcery is most famous for her role that she played in the Odyssey of Homer.

 After the glorious victory of Trojan War, while Odysseus was on his way back to Ithaca with his crew.

-He lost his way and accidently reached the island of Aeaea, island of Circe Goddess.
+He lost his way and accidently reached the island of Aeaea, the island of Circe Goddess.

 There, Circe Goddess used her magical spells on his men and transformed them into different animals like pigs and monkeys.

 Afterwards, Circe Goddess offered Odysseus to share her bed with him if he wants his men back.

 Odysseus received a message from Goddess Athena through Hermes(Messenger of Gods) that he has to agree if he wants to get back home.